Documentation

 Setting up the Headless CMS files

-Make sure to have set up the Headless CMS files content-types.json and sections.json in your store project by following the Setting up the Headless CMS guide.
-These files contain the store custom Content Types and sections.
+Make sure you have set up the Headless CMS files content-types.json and sections.json in your store project by following the Setting up the Headless CMS guide.
+These files contain the store’s custom Content Types and sections.

 1. In the content-types.json file, create a new Custom Page Content Type by adding the following: